Jetchisel/mcd/README.md

 https://github.com/Jetchisel/mcd

-Copyright 2015 Jetchisel
+Copyright 2015-2016 Jetchisel

-A bash shell function that  lists  a  menu  of  the currently remembered directories.
+A bash shell function that allows user to navigate to the previous directories.
 Duplicate directories are discarded in the menu (directories visited more than once).
-When sourced, it has it's own "cd" and it's own directory stack. (overriding the bui- ltins.).
-It tries to work around those directories with embedded newlines  which  the builtin "dirs" can't handle.
+When sourced, it has its own "cd" and its own directory stack. (overriding the bui- ltins.).
+It tries to work around those directories with embedded newlines  which  the builtin "dirs" can't handle in some cases.
 If the "git" utility is installed, the status of the git repo is printed once inside the directory.

 ## Requirements
 * Bash version 4 and newer is a must because of Associative arrays.